 Taxes: Speaking of taxes, collect copies of your tax returns from the past few years.
 This can shed light on your finances.

 Last Will & Testament: Not only may you need to update your will, but it can provide valuable information about your assets.

 Phone Records & Journals: If you keep a journal that discusses matters related to your family law case, bring it.
 Or if you have records of things like who picked up the kids from school or who accompanied them to extracurricular activities, bring that too.

 Expenses: Bring records indicating how much you spend on rent, utilities, groceries, and childcare.
 This could include bank statements, invoices, etc.

 Other Financial Paperwork: Collect copies of any other financial paperwork in your possession.
 Common examples include retirement or pension plans and insurance policies.

-At David J. Crouse & Associates, PLLC, we understand how difficult family law is for families.
+At Crouse Erickson, we understand how difficult family law is for families.
 We will answer all your questions, help you gather documents, file the necessary paperwork, and represent your interests throughout the case.